indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

-### The Awakening: Responsible Action
+### The Awakening: Internal

 Why do we need to act?

-Because if we don't, we'll just be bystanders while our homes & livelihoods are destroyed & taken from us forcibly, while we stand there convincing ourselves that there was nothing to be done, no fight to be won, & so we didn't fight.
+Because if we don't, we'll just be bystanders while our homes & livelihoods are destroyed & taken from us forcibly, while we stand outside convincing ourselves that there was nothing to be done, no fight to be won, & so we didn't fight.
-We are not meant to be living like this, at the dangerous levels of narcissism & individual
+We are not meant to be living like this, at the dangerous levels of narcissism & individual accomodation for a few while nillions are starving.
+We are not meant to be living only on the weekends & getting ourselves ready for another day in the office.
+However, the realization that everything that we'd been building towards was not what we thought it was, is a heavy one.
+Therefore, I realize the initial skepticism & criticism it might draw until the truth is right in front of their faces.

+Consider this example & see if you can still deny the system's failure: Consider an urban city.
+A couple wants to admit their child A to a school, & the school says that A has to pay an application fee for admission to a school, which he doesn't pay himself, his parents do.
+Another child B works outside the school & in the neighboring areas, selling water bottles with his father or mother.
+That underprivileged child is in tattered clothes, his face is dirty due to the air pollution, he is barefoot in the scorching heat.
+He can't afford slippers.
+Needless to say, he can't afford schooling either.
+A few days pass.
+The child of the well-to-do couple has now gotten admission in the school after the hefty admission fee & yearly fee, which they have contributed by spending some of their savings & taken loans, because they themselves can't cover the cost because of inflation, despite being a working couple.

+It's the second day of A in the school.
+A brings lunch from his home & comes via the school bus.
+He gets down from the bus, looks around & sees B selling water bottles regularly.
+He's intrigued by B, but his parents have advised him to not go near him, & being the obedient child he is, he complied.
+The system breeds compliance, yet the only time we're free is outside of it.

+On the day of Parents-Teacher Meeting, A brings his mother, his father couldn't come because his manager called him for extra work.
+B, seeing many adults, comes near the school & tries selling them water bottles.
+Some buy, some don't, some just watch, & some advise him to go to school.
+B becomes disheartened, collects his money & goes away.
+A asks his mother, 'mom, why does that kid sell water bottles?
+He's of the same age as me, why doesn't he go to the same school?'.
+The lady says, 'It's because his parents can't afford to send him to school, because they're poor.'.
+A asks, 'but why does being poor have to do with education?'.
+The lady said, 'ideally, it doesn't, & he is enrolled in a government school, but since his family can't afford a private school, they don't encourage him to go to school, & the kid is losing his childhood because he has to provide for the family'.
+A asked, 'that means if we were a poor family, I would also have had to work?'.
+The lady was silent, she didn't want to say the truth in front of other parents.
+Another person quipped, 'that's why you should work hard so you don't end up like his father'.

+This isn't textbook bad advice, in fact, it is practical & pragmatic when considering the context of the economic state of the world.
+But we can't just ignore the disparity anymore.
+Even if one of us has the will to change it, we must, & not just for goodwill or for the future generations, but for ourselves too.
+It is here where we must question ourselves, 'who exactly is this system of economic chance actually serving?'.
+After that, the natural next step would be to act.

 Action is the bridge between knowing and being.
 The Gita doesn’t glorify passive wisdom; it sanctifies courageous effort.

 कर्मण्येवाधिकारस्ते मा फलेषु कदाचन।